So last night, I took my wife to visit relatives.

 And just like that, they lost a sale they ALMOST had.

-…But we rarely receive questions on product descriptions or how
+…but we rarely receive questions on product descriptions or how much they cost.

 And there’s a very good reason for this.